 - Sprinkling coffee grounds is another method.
 But, it is not a highly reliable method.

-- If you have cat-friendly chewing grass in your house, you can keep cats away from Kalanchoe.
-Cat grass, basil, mint, catnip, lavender, cat thyme, and mint are all chewable plants.
+- Keep cats away from Kalanchoe using Cat grass, basil, mint, catnip, lavender, cat thyme, and mint.

 Do not panic even if your cat has nibbled Kalanchoe.
 Yes, it is poisonous and exhibits unpleasant symptoms.
 However, it is treatable.

-Consult a local veteran or take help filing the hotlines mentioned above immediately.
-Ensure to hydrate, and supply your cat with timely medication and nutrition.
+Consult a local veteran or take help from the hotlines immediately.
+Ensure to hydrate and supply your cat with timely medication and nutrition.